Rhodes-CS-Department/comp241-sp23/project1/index.md

 Welcome to SquareWorld!
 In this project you will brush up on your Java skills to explore a world filled with animals.

+You may use any editor you'd like.
+I recommend IntelliJ IDEA.

 ## Getting Started

 1. Download the starter code [here](code.zip).
 This zip file will unzip into a `src` folder.